 'It is up to nurses---we have been the advocate for patients; we have been the ones implementing the health policy.
 It is time this was turned around.
 We know what is necessary, and nurses should be working together to ensure that we in fact determine health policy'.

 The role and input of nurses is obviously crucial but this blinkered view surely needs an injection of maturity and balance.

 Right of Access

-Each of the key Awards has a right of access provision
+Each of the key Awards has a right of access provision for union representatives.

 For example, the H & B H Award states:

 'Employees of any establishment subject to this Award may, with the consent of the person in charge of such establishment (which consent shall not be reasonably withheld) be interviewed by the Secretary or other accredited representative of the Hospital Employees Federation of Australia, or have their Union contributions collected by the steward of the said organisation'.

 Generally, access procedures work well.
 However, the major unions are consistently and persistently trying to expand their right of entry facility to enable them to enter hospitals without warning at any time and to enter any part of the hospital.
 The issue is not that of gaining access but the purpose of seeking unrestricted access.
 Experience shows that the unions want to be the de facto controllers.
 There have been many unpleasant incidents over the past few years resulting from these union activities.
 The attitude we have taken in private hospitals is to use the law of trespass to remove the militant union officers.

 I refer to some recent incidents which occurred at the Diamond Valley Community Hospital.